 This Tax Strategy, approved by the Board of Licensed Wholesale Company Limited, sets out the Groups approach to managing its tax affairs.

-Licensed Wholesale Company Limited is a UK incorporated company and the holding company of a group comprising LWC Drinks Limited and H T White & Company Limited.
-It is the largest independent drinks wholesaler in the UK and operates under the LWC Drinks and HT White trading names.
+Licensed Wholesale Company Limited is a UK incorporated company and the holding company of a group comprising LWC Drinks Limited.
+It is the largest independent drinks wholesaler in the UK and operates under the LWC Drinks trading name.

 The Group’s direct contribution to taxation in the UK spans corporation tax, employment taxes, stamp duty, excise duties and VAT.
 The Group recognises that collecting and paying tax are an important way in which our business contributes to society.
 The Group’s Tax Strategy is focussed on the following key components: